pudly/schmopera-hugo/content/articles/a-letter-to-the-modern-diva.md

 ---
-title: A Letter to the Modern Diva
+title: "A Letter to the Modern Diva"
 ---

 Dear Diva,